The Repository pattern in Go: a painless way to simplify your service logic

 In-memory transactions implementation

-What is essential, in the map, we store a copy instead of a pointer.
+What’s essential is that in the map, we store a copy instead of a pointer.

 func (m *MemoryHourRepository) UpdateHour(